Chronic Pain - Chronic Pain Syndrome

 Chronic pain is diagnosed through a careful history, clinical assessment and, if necessary, imaging techniques.

-Taking into consideration recommended approaches, in addition to medication-based therapies, also involves non-pharmacological measures such as physiotherapy, psychotherapy, and alternative approaches like acupuncture or neural therapy.
+Taking into consideration recommended approaches, in addition to medication-based therapies, also involves non-pharmacological measures such as physiotherapy, psychotherapy, and complementary approaches like acupuncture or neural therapy.

 From a holistic medical point of view, physical detoxification and relief is also an essential therapeutic approach.
 Hidden burdens, such as amalgam fillings or inflammation of the jaw, should be professionally removed.
 Digestive health and nutrition are also crucial factors and should not be overlooked in a holistic perspective.